1 Introduction

 Figure 2.
 Prior rating curve for the Aisne River at Verrières.

-4 Gaugings and posterior rating curves
+2.3 Gaugings and first posterior rating curve

 a)